SHAKESPEARE IN STONY MOUNTAIN

-Shakespeare in Stony Mountain (SISM) brings the Bard into the classroom at Stony Mountain Penitentiary where participants explore the themes in Shakespeare’s most famous plays through discussion and performance.
+Shakespeare in Stony Mountain brings the Bard into the classroom at Stony Mountain, the oldest federal prison in Canada.
+Participants explore the themes in Shakespeare’s most famous plays through discussion and performance.
 It is a powerful program aimed at helping participants to build self-confidence and the capacity for self-discovery through exposure to arts education.
-All participants who complete the course receive a grade 10 drama credit towards their high school diploma.
+All who complete the course receive a Grade 10 drama credit towards their high school diploma.